openshift/training/beta-1-setup.md

 At this point you have a sufficiently-functional V3 OpenShift environment.
 It is now time to create the classic "Hello World" application using some sample code.

+### Set the namespace (project) you are using
+The concept of a project in OpenShift v3 provides a scope for creating related things.
+The corresponding concept in underlying Kubernetes is a namespace.
+Thus far we have created only a router, which went into the `default` namespace.

+In order to start creating things with the namespace of our project, we will need to declare our new namespace to use with everything:

+     openshift ex config set-context user --cluster=master --user=admin --namespace=betaproject
+     openshift ex config use-context user

+This is a bit cryptic, and client configuration is experimental at this point, but here is a brief explanation:

+1. `openshift ex` provides some experimental subcommands that could go away at any time (probably with the next beta).
+One of these subcommands is `config` which manipulates your $KUBECONFIG file (we set the env var above; otherwise it would be `~/.kubeconfig`).
+2. The "context" referred to by `set-context` is a section in the
+   $KUBECONFIG that encapsulates the OpenShift server, the account to access it with, and the current namespace (if any).
+A single user might very well have multiple namespaces, accounts, and servers to interact with, so it can be helpful to define a context for each combination.
+Here we are defining a new context `user` (to be distinguished from the initial context under which we created the router, `master-admin` with namespace `default`).
+In the new context, the current namespace is `betaproject` (the project we just created).
+3. Having created the new `user` context, we set that context to be used by default.
+(It could be overridden with the `--context` flag.)

+Any `osc create` or `osc get` or `osc delete` (etc.) will now operate only with entities in the `betaproject` namespace.

 ### The Definition JSON
 In the training folder, you can see the contents of our pod definition by using `cat`: